Tranemo Municipality

 There are twelve original municipal units (as of 1863) in the area.
 The municipal reform of 1952 created four larger entities.
 The next reform was implemented in two steps with amalgamations taking place in 1967 and 1974, leading to the present municipality.

 The name comes from the bird Trana, which means crane.

 The coat of arms, granted in 1975, show a crane with a glass blowing belge.
 Glass blowing is an old industry in the municipality, with the first glass blower established in 1741.

+Controversies

+In 2021, Tranemo Municipality hired a poet to create one poem a week about Tranemo Municipality for 1 year.
+The project drew heavy criticism because of its cost – nearly 1 million Swedish crowns (SEK).
+This happened at the same time when municipality demanded 17 million SEK in cost savings from the municipal schools.

+This incident resulted in a major crisis in Tranemo municipality.

 Localities

-Localities in Tranemo Municipality with population numbers from 2004-06:
+Localities in Tranemo Municipality with population numbers from 2004 to 2006: